 Scholars Enrolled in this Module will Receive:

 - 3 Days of training via online, self-paced learning with Professor Frederick Carrick

 - 25-neurology hours towards the ACFN Neurology Fellowship

-- LIFETIME access to the On-Demand recording of the module.
+- All-Access to the On-Demand recording of the module.

 - 3 months of unlimited access to Medline upon completion of the module